MichaelGrafnetter/webauthn-interop/Documentation/PowerShell/Get-PasskeyRegistrationOptions.md

 ## NOTES
 Self-service operations aren't supported.
-For the Okta token, you should not use SSWS but intead use a bearer token.
+For the Okta token, you should not use SSWS but instead use a bearer token.

 ## RELATED LINKS
 More info about Entra ID at https://learn.microsoft.com/en-us/graph/api/fido2authenticationmethod-creationoptions